spatie/fork/README.md

 ### Running code before and after each closure

-If you need to execute code some before each callable passed to `run`, you can pass a callable to `before`.
-This callable passed to `before` will be executed in the child process right before the callable passed to  `run` will execute.
+If you need to execute code some before or after each callable passed to `run`, you can pass a callable to `before` or `after.
+This callable passed  will be executed in the child process right before or fater the callable passed to  `run` will execute.

+### Using `before` and `after` in the child process

 Here's an example where we are going to get a value from the database using a Laravel Eloquent model.
 In order to let the child process use the DB, it is necessary to reconnect to the DB.
 The closuse passed to `before` will run in both child processes that are created for the closures passed to `run`.